zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 # divide-and-conquer method may not be applicable in the case of reversedPDilation
 The original problem is this:
 Given D, find all (A, B) such that A ⊕ B = D.
 This is exactly like convolution inversion but under max-plus algebra.
 Because PDilation is non-injective (considering some special cases below), the normal divide-and-conquer method may not be applicable.
-However, considering the associative and commutative properties, we may be able to apply this method.
+Consider **4th fact** below.
 # Some special cases:
 ## Case 1: A ⊕ B = A ⊕ C where B ≠ C
 - Example code: